derekmetcalf/apnet/README.md

-# Dr$\Delta$G-Net
+# Dragnet

-Dr$\Delta$G-Net is a python package for modeling binding free energies and other properties of ligands and proteins.
+Dragnet (Directional \Delta G Neural Network) is a python package for modeling binding free energies and other properties of ligands and proteins.

 ## Getting Started